grid-line

 More and more construction industry participants will have to start using tech advancements like IoT in their building materials.

-The construction industry will have to adjust soon, as large corporations and cities are making agreements to construct smart cities within the next year.
+The construction industry will have no choice but to adjust soon, as large corporations and cities are making agreements to construct smart cities within the next year.

-The company plans to test autonomous vehicles and “smart buildings” in an environment with actual citizens.
-Construction began in February 2021.
+The company plans to test mobility innovations in an environment with actual citizens.

 A digital representation of Toyota’s “Woven City”.